upenndigitalscholarship/monuments-research-group/essay/Roscoe-Simmons.md

 of readers."[^4]

-As a journalist and cultural commentator, Simmons was deeply interested in the impact of monuments.
-Some of his earliest work on this subject appeared in 1922 with the publication of a series of articles on public commemoration of Booker T. Washington, Abraham Lincoln, and Theodore Roosevelt.[^5] These articles saw him responding to critics---all of whom were white Southerners with presumed Confederate sympathies---whose hostility to the Lincoln Memorial in Washington D.C. (for instance) was characterized as willful refusal to encounter the truth about the CSA.
-Their attitude, in Simmons' view, was something along the lines of "We will teach how badly Lincoln treated us in our history: our children shall not be allowed to forget."[^6] He was interested not just in historical facts, then, but how history gets told and retold.
+As a journalist and cultural commentator, Simmons was deeply interested in the impact of monuments on society.
+Some of his earliest work on this subject appeared in 1922 with the publication of a series of articles on commemorations of Booker T. Washington, Abraham Lincoln, and Theodore Roosevelt.[^5] These articles saw him responding to critics (all white Southerners with presumed Confederate sympathies) whose hostility to the Lincoln Memorial in Washington D.C. (for instance) was characterized as willful refusal to face the truth about the CSA.
+The attitude of Confederate sympathizers, in Simmons' view, was, in essence, "We will teach how badly Lincoln treated us in our history: our children shall not be allowed to forget."[^6] Simmons was not just interested in historical facts, then, but in how history gets told and retold.

-The following year, Simmons challenged the Confederate monument in progress at Stone Mountain.[^7] "Get your history out," he implored his readers,

-> turn to the story of the Rebellion, get over into the middle of that
+The following year, Simmons attacked the Confederate monument in progress at Stone Mountain.[^7] "Get your history out," he implored his readers, "turn to the story of the Rebellion, get over into the middle of that story and read."[^8] Simmons quoted the white Baptist minister
-> story and read.
-Maybe you haven't much time to do much reading.
-In
-> that case ask the professor to tell you briefly of the struggle there,
-> or request son or daughter to stop dancing long enough to tell you why
-> YOU should be interested in cutting a man's picture in that Georgia
-> mountain. [^8]

-Simmons quoted the white Baptist minister M. Ashby Jones, who wrote:
+M. Ashby Jones, who wrote:

 > The hand of God forced Stone Mountain up from the bowels of earth in
 > the dawn of creation so that the civilization of the South today might